NormalVR/Normcore-Documentation/docs/guides/meta/meta-avatars-customization.md

 Out of the box this component integrates smooth turn and walk locomotion with the leg animation system.

-For snap turn or teleport locomotion though you might want to disable the component entirely or partially.
-You can choose to disable only rotation or only position tracking using the `Track Rotation` and `Track Position` properties.
+For snap turn or teleport locomotion though you will want to disable the component entirely or partially.
+You can choose to disable only position or only rotation tracking using the `Track Position` and  `Track Rotation` properties respectively.

 Finally, you can use the component's `SnapRotation` or `SnapPosition` functions to closely match your locomotion scheme.